+DigitalTechne proposition

+Our vision

+Tightly coupling a physical object, like an artwork, to a unique digital information (like a NFT) enable a wide range of opportunities, such as fighting fakes, ensure ownership, use new financial services.
+DigitalTechne is developing a comprehensive set of services addressing this idea.

+Product Brief

 Aim of this document is to briefly describe the services developed and supported by Digital Techne.
 Digital Techne was born with the aim of introducing a “disruptive” service in the art market, through the diffusion of a genomic seal, invisible to the naked eye, containing a genetic code, unique for each work, able to make it “unique” and therefore recognisable over time with respect to any counterfeits.
-The service is then supported by an advanced IT infrastructure, based on blockchain and using NFT, which on thethethethe one hand is able to make the association between physical work and genomic code unalterable over time, thus determining an indissoluble association between the physical work and its electronic folder, and on the other to provide a digital certificate to the owner(s) of the work that allows an easy digital use of the work, making it useable even as a financial collateral.
+The service is then supported by an advanced IT infrastructure, based on blockchain and using NFT, which on one hand is able to make the association between physical work and genomic code unalterable over time, thus determining an indissoluble association between the physical work and its electronic folder, and on the other to provide a digital certificate to the owner(s) of the work that allows an easy digital use of the work, making it useable even as a financial collateral.

 It is clear that the solution we propose represents an important element of enhancement and protection of the artistic heritage, as it is able to give certainty about its authenticity, also allowing the creation, organisation and management of an electronic folder linked to the work itself, if not already existing, where all the information relevant to the work is stored, from the attribution, to the origin, to the state of conservation and to anything else important for a specific work, a fundamental element for increasing in value.
 It’s clear as much that the value of this technology is not confined to the art market but can be applied to any valuable object in almost all the segments of luxury.

 The solution has zero environmental impact and allows target market stakeholders to adhere to new organisational and business models, thus also opening the door to service, process and market innovations.
-Thanks to the genomic seal that uniquely characterises the work of artcharacterises the work of art, a complete equivalence between the physical work of art work of art and its dematerialised version is achieved, allowing an immediate, safe and “certified” use of the works of art that can be used works of art that can be used as financial collateral, also making it possible and easy to implement making it possible and easy to implement evolved services of Decentralised Finance (DeFi) such as shared ownership and the relative purchase and sale of certificates.
-This possibility will greatly expand the potential pool of users, both by allowing access to the high end of the art market to users with a limited portfolio, and by allowing the use of the works of artworks of art as financial collateral, without incurring heavy costs of investigation and risk management, even to owners of works of low economic value.
+Thanks to the genomic seal that uniquely identifies the artwork, a complete equivalence between the physical artwork and its dematerialised version is achieved, allowing an immediate, safe and “certified” use of the artworks as financial collateral, also enabling evolved services of Decentralised Finance (DeFi) such as shared ownership and the relative purchase and sale of certificates.
+This possibility will greatly expand the potential pool of users, both by allowing access to the high end of the art market to users with a limited portfolio, and by allowing the use of the artworks as financial collateral, without incurring heavy costs of investigation and risk management, even to owners of works of low economic value.

+In depth description

 Moving on to a more in-depth description of our proposal, the project intends to realise three closely related services.